Any line dancers out there? How about computer nerds? Or maybe you’re a quilter or an arts and crafts fan?

 The atmosphere around the center is very casual but bustling.
 Friendships are formed here, and relationships are developed that go beyond a neighborly hello.
 Seniors look forward to spending time with their friends doing the typically expected activities such as playing bingo or wii, sewing or making ceramics, exercising by line dancing or practicing water aerobics, and attending the highly-anticipated field trips that are both educational and social.

 However, so much more is offered in addition to the assumed senior activities.
 Through seeking out numerous local partnerships, seniors can expect delicious free meals, optometry assistance, regular health check-ups, massages, needed home repair, and financial help.
 And programming is continually expanding and evolving to address new needs as they arise.
 For example, cell provider, Cricket, will be coming next week to work with anyone needing a lesson on how to use their cell phones.
 UT nursing interns are scheduled to check blood pressures and discuss blood sugar.
 The Red Cross will be coming to address disaster awareness.
 MPD is always nearby and can often be talked into playing a round of Spades.
 We’d like to give a special thanks to the City of Memphis, Division of Parks & Neighborhoods for their generosity in providing this facility free of charge!

 This is a FUN place to be and the activity calendar is packed providing both the social and the practical!
 Come teach a line dance, or show someone how to send an email, or just simply provide a listening ear and adopt a grandparent!
 If you have a heart for seniors and a hobby or skill you are willing to share, we invite you to hang out in the most happening spot in North Memphis!

-If you would like more information regarding our ministry, email us.
-Stay up-to-date by liking us on Facebook, following us on Twitter and checking our website for pictures, videos and current information.
+To volunteer or to become a member (free; must be 60 years or older), contact Shirley.
+Stay up-to-date by liking us on Facebook, following us on Twitter and Instagram, and checking our website for detailed information.